relaystr/ndk/doc/library-development/publish.md

 - `exact_package`: `ndk`
 - `exact_version`: `0.9.2`

 The workflow opens a PR named `chore(release): Publish packages`.
-Exact mode does not guess release notes, so add a `## 0.9.2` entry to `packages/ndk/CHANGELOG.md`.
+Replace the generated `Stable release.` changelog stub with the actual `0.9.2` release notes.
 Then review the NDK version and all generated dependent-package constraint updates before merging the PR.

 Merging that release PR creates package tags and publishes every changed, publishable package to pub.dev.
 Preparing the PR performs only a publish dry